Teutoburg Forest: History

 The Battle of Teutoburg Forest in 9 AD occurred in or near this region, though the exact location is disputed.
 The Roman historian Cornelius Tacitus identified the location of the battle as saltus Teutoburgiensis (saltus meaning a forest valley in Latin).
 Recent excavations suggest that at least the final stages of the battle took place further northwest, at Kalkriese, north of Osnabrück.

+The Teutoburg Forest was also the scene of some fighting at the very end of the Second World War.
+Lieutenant Ralph Elliott of the Manchester Regiment – a noted Australian scholar in later life – was severely wounded in combat in the Teutoburg Forest, and nearly died before being rescued several hours later.